saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumPython.md

 ## 1.01 What You'll Learn
 Duration: 0:03:00

-*   Learn to install and use Selenium WebDriver in conjunction with Python tools (pip3, Pytest, and Pycharm) to write tests.
+*   Learn to install and use Selenium WebDriver in conjunction with Java tools (IntelliJ and Maven) to write tests.
-*   Use Pycharm and Pip3 to set up, run tests, and manage dependencies on your machine
+*   Use----- and ---to compile and run tests and manage dependencies on your machine
-*   Use the Selenium WebDriver in conjunction with a Pytest test runner to write tests
+*   Use the Selenium WebDriver in conjunction with a --------- test runner to write tests
 *   Understand what the Selenium WebDriver is and the basics of how it is used to automate testing
-*   Understand the role a test runner, such as Pytest, plays in creating tests
+*   Understand the role a test runner, such as ------, plays in creating tests
 *   Differentiate between the Selenium language bindings and the web drivers for different browsers
-*   Know how Pip3 manages and updates packages and tools used for Selenium testing in Python.
+*   Know how ------ manages and updates packages and tools used for Selenium testing in --------
-*   Explain how Selenium bindings, web drivers, and Pytest work together to create tests and test suites
+*   Explain how Selenium bindings, web drivers, and ---------- work together to create tests and test suites
 *   Understand that good tests are atomic: They have tests grouped by functionality and are named descriptively.
 Good tests also use test runners, and are maintained in version control systems.

 <!-- ------------------------ -->